-PhD Candidate, Berkeley Fellow, NSF Research Trainee
+PhD Candidate, Berkeley Fellow, NSF NRT alum

-I am most fascinated by the very small, those organisms that are easily overlooked by macrobes like ourselves, and by extremophiles, those that can survive and thrive in conditions thought to be difficult for life itself.
-I find these interests come together in studying dryland mosses.
-These small plants have found a way to only truly ‘live’ when conditions are right (that is, when enough water is present), and dry out to go completely quiescent when water is absent.
-For desert mosses, that is most of the time!
-Yet, dryland mosses are able to quickly begin to grow and thrive again, while recovering from any damages that might have accumulated.
-I find this process inspiring and it intrigues me to think about the evolutionary, both micro and macro, implications of this lifestyle.
+I am fascinated by the very small: those organisms that are easily overlooked by macrobes like ourselves.
+I am also excited by extremophiles: those that can survive and thrive in conditions thought to be difficult for life itself.
+These interests come together in studying mosses.
+These small plants have found a way to only truly ‘live’ when conditions are right (that is, when enough water is present), and dry out and go quiescent when water is absent.
+For desert mosses that is most of the time!
+Yet, almost miraculously, dryland mosses are able to quickly begin to grow and thrive again, while recovering from damage that accumulated while they were desiccated.
+I find this process fascinating and I am interested in thinking about the evolutionary (both micro and macro) implications of this way of life.

-For more information, visit my website, www.jennaekwealor.com
+For more (and the most up-to-date) information, visit my website, www.jennaekwealor.com

-I am also working on the Desiccation and Diversity of Dryland Mosses NSF Dimensions of Biodiversity project, a collaborative effort that includes PIs, post-docs, and students spanning 8 universities across the U.S. For more information about this project click here.
+In addition to my dissertation I am also working on the Desiccation and Diversity of Dryland Mosses NSF Dimensions of Biodiversity project, a collaborative effort that includes PIs, post-docs, and students spanning 8 universities across the U.S. For more information about this project click here.

 For a full CV click here.

-2. Baughman, Jenna T.; Payton, Adam C.; Paasch, Amber E.; Fisher, Kirsten M.; McDaniel, Stuart F. Multiple factors influence population sex ratios in the Mojave Desert moss Syntrichia caninervis.
+3. Baughman, Jenna T.; Payton, Adam C.; Paasch, Amber E.; Fisher, Kirsten M.; McDaniel, Stuart F. Multiple factors influence population sex ratios in the Mojave Desert moss Syntrichia caninervis.
 American Journal of Botany 104(5):1-10 (2017), DOI: 10.3732/ajb.1700045

-3. Meijome, Tomás E.*; Baughman, Jenna T.*; Hooker, R. Adam; Cheng, Ying-Hua; Ciovacco, Wendy A.; Balamohan, Sanjeev A.; Srinivasan, Trishya L.; Chitteti, Brahmananda R.; Eleniste, Pierre P.; Horowitz, Mark C.; Srour, Edward F.; Bruzzaniti, Angela; Fuchs, Robyn K.; Kacena, Melissa A. C-Mpl is expressed on osteoblasts and osteoclasts and is important in regulating skeletal homeostasis.
+2. Meijome, Tomás E.*; Baughman, Jenna T.*; Hooker, R. Adam; Cheng, Ying-Hua; Ciovacco, Wendy A.; Balamohan, Sanjeev A.; Srinivasan, Trishya L.; Chitteti, Brahmananda R.; Eleniste, Pierre P.; Horowitz, Mark C.; Srour, Edward F.; Bruzzaniti, Angela; Fuchs, Robyn K.; Kacena, Melissa A. C-Mpl is expressed on osteoblasts and osteoclasts and is important in regulating skeletal homeostasis.
 Journal of Cellular Biochemistry 117:959-969 (2016), DOI: 10.1002/jcb.25380 *Contributed equally

-4. Eleniste, Pierre P.; Patel, Vruti; Posritong, Sumana; Zero, Odette; Largura, Heather; Cheng, Ying-Hua; Himes, Evan R.; Hamilton, Matthew; Baughman, Jenna; Kacena, Melissa A.; Bruzzaniti, Angela.
+1. Eleniste, Pierre P.; Patel, Vruti; Posritong, Sumana; Zero, Odette; Largura, Heather; Cheng, Ying-Hua; Himes, Evan R.; Hamilton, Matthew; Baughman, Jenna; Kacena, Melissa A.; Bruzzaniti, Angela.
 Pyk2 and megakaryocytes regulate osteoblast differentiation and migration via distinct and overlapping mechanisms.
 Journal of Cellular Biochemistry 9999:1-11 (2015), DOI: 10.1002/jcb.25430